jbodika/CART-253/Assignments/VariationJam/Project-Ideas.md

 #### Cooking/Baking sim
 1. reverse-cooking (instead of starting with nothing you start with the actual meal and deconstruct it)
-2. gravity mode (ingredients are floating everywhere)
-3. black and white mode ??
+2. gravity mode (ingredients are floating everywhere) ~~3. black and white mode ??~~ N/A since the game built from scratch counts as a variation